SRombauts/UEPlasticPlugin/README.md

 - also permit late creation of the ignore.conf file
 - show conflicted files and 3-way visual diff
 - solve a merge conflict on a blueprint
+- top-menu global "Sync" instead of on folder's context menu
+- top-menu global "undo unchanged" and "undo all checkout"

 #### What *cannot* be done presently (TODO list for v1.0):
 - Mac and Linux

 #### Feature Requests (post v1.0)
 - fire a global "status" command at startup (to populate the cache) to fix wrong context menu on content folders ("Mark for Add")
-- add a top-menu "Sync/Update" instead of "Sync" on folder's context menu
-- add a top-menu option to "undo all changes" in the project
-- add a top-menu option to "undo unchanged only"
 - add a "clean directory" or "checkin deleted files"
 - add a setting to pass the --update option to "checkin"
 - add a setting to tell UE if Plastic SCM is configured to use "read-only flags" like Perforce